mdurular/Projects/README.md

-# This repository is created for EDA_Projects
+# This repository is created for Data Analysis Project with Python, SQL and Tableau